Kaihkashan1/kaihkashan-portfolio/src/data/writing/documentation-frameworks.md

 Docs as Code is a framework where documentation is treated like code.
 Writers typically use the same tools and processes that developers use for writing code.
 This approach involves creating documentation in text files in the Markdown format, and storing them in source code repositories such as Git.
 It promotes collaboration among developers, writers, and other stakeholders, ensuring that documentation is updated and accurate.

 Docs as Code supports version control, automated testing, and continuous integration, ensuring that documentation remains synchronized with code updates and always stays up-to-date.
-With this approach, product managers or writers can block merging of new features if they don’t include documentation, which encourages developers to treat docunentation as a part of the product.
+With this approach, product managers or writers can block merging of new features if they don’t include documentation, which encourages developers to treat documentation as a part of the product.

 The Docs as Code framework is used for Developer documentation, which usually includes SDK and API documentation.